On a Theorem by Bezboruah & Shepherdson: The Bezboruah-Shepherdson Theorem for Markov Coding

 \subsection{The Argument}

 We are now ready to prove our version of the Bezboruah {\&} Shepherdson result for Markov coding.
-We will work in non-standard models of true arithmetic.
-So, all the results of the previous subsection will be preserved to the non-standard context.
+We will construct a model $\mc K$ from non-standard models of true arithmetic $\mc M$ and $\mc N$.
+In $\mc M$ and $\mc N$, all the results of the previous subsection will be preserved to the non-standard context.
 We can definitionally extend true arithmetic with integers, rationals, and real algebraic numbers.
 We only need to add finitely many real algebraic numbers, which makes the construction reasonably simple.
 To keep things readable, we will not mention these extensions and the embeddings of the original numbers explicitly, but talk as if, e.g., $\frac{1}{2}$ is in a given model of true arithmetic.
 We treat the algebraic numbers in a model as given by an approximating sequence.
 E.g., $\lambda_n$ will be the limit of $\frac{\mf s_{n,i}}{\mf s_{n,i-1}}$.
-We note that the objects may be different across models.
+We note that e.g. $\lambda_n$ may be different across models since the approximating sequences differ.

 Let $\mc A$ be a non-standard model of true arithmetic.
 We write $\mf Z(\mc A)$ is the closure of $\mc A$ under subtraction using the standard pairs construction.
 We note that $\mf Z(\mc A)$ is bi-interpretable with $\mc A$.